This article discusses the absolutely best things to do in Kings Canyon National Park, one of the three parks located in the Sierra Nevada.

 Like most National Parks, Kings Canyon has an array of trails suitable for all ages and tastes.
 I have already provided details about some walks but want to elaborate on the topic.

-- Buena Vista Peak – 2-mile round-trip hike takes you scenic views of the tall trees in the park
+• Buena Vista Peak (easy) – This 2-mile round-trip hike takes you scenic views of the tall trees in the park.
+The trailhead is located 6 miles from the Grant Grove Village.

-- Knapp’s Cabin – 2-mile trail to a small fishing cabin
+• Knapp’s Cabin – This 2-mile hike takes you to a small fishing cabin

-- Don Cecil Trail – This was the trail used to reach the bottom of the canyon before the park’s main road was completed in 1939.
+• Don Cecil Trail (hard) – This was the trail used to reach the bottom of the canyon before the park’s main road was completed in 1939.
+The trail length is about 9 miles.

-- Mist Falls – This 9-mile trail takes hikers to one of the largest waterfalls in the area.
+• Mist Falls (moderate to hard) – This 9-mile trail takes hikers to one of the largest waterfalls in the area.
 Most of the trail is flat.
-Elevation is gained on the last mile.
+The elevation is gained on the last mile.

-- Cedar Grove Overlook – The 5-mile (roundtrip) trail take 3 to 4 hours to complete (be prepared since elevation gain is the real deal in here).
+• Cedar Grove Overlook (moderate) – The 5-mile (roundtrip) trail takes 3 to 4 hours to complete (be prepared since elevation gain is the real deal here).

-The Rae Lakes Loop, one of the top backpacking trail of the Sierra Nevada, is accessed from the park.
+The Rae Lakes Loop, one of the top backpacking trails of the Sierra Nevada, is accessed from the park.

 Take a Guided Horseback Ride